utdata/rwd-mastery-assignments/alcohol-sales-tabc/README.md

 - For **Location**, click on the **Add/Edit** link.
   - Add **City**, choose **Other**.
 Type in _AUSTIN_ and click **Submit Entry**.
 Then choose **Return to Prior page**.
 - For **Violations**, click on the **Add/Edit** link.
   - You'll see a list of violations.
-Choose **504: Sell/Serve/Dispense/Deliver AB to Minor**.
+Choose **503: Permitting Minor To Possess/Consume**.
 Click **Submit Entry**.
 Repeat this process until you have all the violations listed below.
     - 503: Permitting Minor To Possess/Consume
     - 504: Sell/Serve/Dispense/Deliver AB To Minor
     - 561: Sell/Deliver AB to Intoxicated Person